Youth Construction Apprenticeship

-Young adults enrolled in partnering high schools or out-of-school youth who have proven their desire, aptitude, and commitment to work in the construction industry.
+Young adults enrolled in partnering high schools who have proven their desire, aptitude, and commitment to work in the construction industry.

 Students must have the ability to participate fully in an intensive training program – this means a commitment of up to four days each week from 9am to 3pm.

 All Apprentices begin the program with a 70-hour Explore Phase.
 This phase acts as a trial for both the young person and the Academy.
 Youth get a chance to meet program instructors and participate in basic skills exercises with hand and power tools.
 The Explore Phase takes place at the Academy Training Lab one-to-two days each week for 10 weeks.

 During this time, the Academy is assessing the young person to determine their fit with the program.
 If the young person is ready and committed to the Apprenticeship, he/she is invited to interview for enrollment in the next phase.

 Training Phase starts the semester after Explore Phase—equal to the 11th week of the apprenticeship and continues for 15 weeks.
 This section of the program is split between 180 hours of instruction time and 128 hours of an on-the-job paid internship.

 During weeks 11 through 14, Apprentices only participate in hands-on instruction at the Academy Lab 3 days each week.
 Here, they earn an OSHA-10 safety certification and begin working towards industry-recognized HBI and ICC certifications.